Ron Sider: Career

-What he saw as the injustice of the inner city motivated Sider to work toward developing a biblical response to social injustice.
+What Sider saw as the injustice of poor, majority-minority urban neighborhoods motivated him to work toward developing a biblical response to social injustice.
 He brought together a network of similarly concerned evangelicals, which in 1973 became the Thanksgiving Workshop on Evangelical Social Concern.
 It was this conference that issued The Chicago Declaration of Evangelical Social Concern.
 Twenty years later, a similar gathering of evangelical leaders resulted in the Chicago Declaration II: A Call for Evangelical Renewal.
 In 2004 he was a signatory of the "Confessing Christ in a World of Violence" document.

+By 1984 he had become a member of Oxford Circle Mennonite Church, Philadelphia, and spoke at the World Mennonite Conference on peacekeeping where he advocated a Christian pacifist perspective.

-He signed his name to a full-page ad in the 5 December 2008 New York Times that objected to violence and intimidation against religious institutions and believers in the wake of the passage of Proposition 8.
-The ad stated that "violence and intimidation are always wrong, whether the victims are believers, gay people, or anyone else."
-A dozen other religious and human rights activists from several different faiths also signed the ad, noting that they "differ on important moral and legal questions," including Proposition 8.
+Sider added his signature to a full-page advertisement in the December 5, 2008, edition of The New York Times, which condemned violence and intimidation against religious institutions and their followers following the passage of Proposition 8.
+The ad emphasized that "violence and intimidation are always wrong, whether the victims are believers, gay people, or anyone else."
+Alongside him, twelve other religious and human rights activists from various faiths also signed the ad, acknowledging their differences on key moral and legal issues, including Proposition 8.

 Publications

 Sider published over 30 books and wrote over 100 articles in both religious and secular magazines on a variety of topics including the importance of caring for creation as part of biblical discipleship.

 In 1977, Sider's Rich Christians in an Age of Hunger, was published.
 Hailed by Christianity Today as one of the one hundred most influential books in religion in the 20th century, it went on to sell over 400,000 copies in many languages.
-He later authored Good News Good Works (published by Baker Book House), a call to the church to embrace what Sider sees as the whole gospel, through a combination of evangelism, social engagement and spiritual formation.
-Its companion book tells stories about effective ministries that bring both evangelism and social transformation together.
+He later authored Good News Good Works (published by Baker Book House), a call to the church to embrace evangelical left beliefs.
+Its companion book tells stories about ministries that brought both evangelism and social transformation together.

-Completely Pro-Life, published in the mid-1980s, calls on Christians to take a consistent stand opposing abortion, capital punishment, nuclear weapons, hunger, and other conditions that Sider sees as anti-life.
+Completely Pro-Life, published in the mid-1980s, calls on Christians to take a consistent life ethic opposing abortion, capital punishment, nuclear weapons, hunger, and other conditions that Sider sees as anti-life.
 Cup of Water, Bread of Life was published in 1994.
 Living Like Jesus (1999) has been called Sider's Mere Christianity.
-Just Generosity: A New Vision for Overcoming Poverty in America (1999, 2007) offers a holistic, comprehensive vision for dramatically reducing America's poverty.
-Churches That Make a Difference (2002) with Phil Olson and Heidi Rolland Unruh provides concrete help to local congregations seeking to combine evangelism and social ministry.
-Recent publications include: Fixing the Moral Deficit: A Balanced Way to Balance the Budget (2012); Just Politics: A Guide for Christian Engagement (2012); The Early Church on Killing: A Comprehensive Sourcebook on War, Abortion, and Capital Punishment (2012); The Spiritual Danger of Donald Trump: 30 Evangelical Christians on Justice, Truth, and Moral Integrity (2020).
+Just Generosity: A New Vision for Overcoming Poverty in America (1999, 2007) offered a vision for reducing poverty in the United States.
+Churches That Make a Difference (2002) with Phil Olson and Heidi Rolland Unruh provided concrete help to local congregations seeking to combine evangelism and social ministry.
+Sider’s later publications included Fixing the Moral Deficit: A Balanced Way to Balance the Budget (2012); Just Politics: A Guide for Christian Engagement (2012); The Early Church on Killing: A Comprehensive Sourcebook on War, Abortion, and Capital Punishment (2012); The Spiritual Danger of Donald Trump: 30 Evangelical Christians on Justice, Truth, and Moral Integrity (2020).